snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Veeva-Vault-PromoMats-connector.md

 ### Step 3: Authentication Details

-#### Azure AD Authentication
+#### Microsoft Entra ID Authentication
-To use Azure AD authentication, ensure the following configurations are in place:
+To use Microsoft Entra ID authentication, ensure the following configurations are in place:
 - **Vault Session ID URL**:
   Example: `https://<your-vault-domain>.veevavault.com/api/v<version>/session`
-- **Client ID**: The application ID of your Azure AD app registered for Veeva Vault.
+- **Client ID**: The application ID of your Microsoft Entra ID app registered for Veeva Vault.
 - **Client Secret**: The corresponding client secret.
 Securely store and restrict access to this value.

-**Important:** Configure both Azure AD and Veeva Vault admin settings to enable Azure AD authentication.
+**Important:** Configure both Microsoft Entra ID and Veeva Vault admin settings to enable Microsoft Entra ID authentication.

 ### Step 4: Deploy to Limited Audience
 Test the connector by rolling it out to a small user group to validate indexing and access control.